AzyAli/3Dify/README.md

-# 3Dify: Spatial data tO 3D model generation for flood risk management
+# 3Dify: Spatial data to 3D model generation for flood risk management

 3Dify is a comprehensive Python library for processing geospatial data (LiDAR, satellite images) into 3D models for flood risk analysis and digital twin applications.